Contents

 The gap between cameras and phone cameras is closing.

-I bought a Google Pixel to complement my minimalist travel photography gear because it saves me carrying a wide-angle lens and a lot of money buying a specialist lens.
+I bought a Google Pixel to complement my minimalist travel photography gear because it lets me skip carrying a wide-angle lens and spending a lot of money on a specialist lens.

-That’s because the Google Pixel has a super wide-angle lens, shoots in raw format, provides satisfactory results, and I always have it with me.
+That’s because the Google Pixel has a super-wide-angle lens, shoots in raw, delivers solid results, and I always have it with me.

-It’s a no-brainer, and I’m doubtful I will ever buy a wide-angle lens because of the ability of phone cameras and their wide lenses.
+It’s a no-brainer, and I’m doubtful I will ever buy a wide-angle lens, given how good phone cameras and their wide lenses are.

 4 | Strap